This section provides information on how to configure your local environment to build WordPress plugins or themes with JetBrains PhpStorm.

 There will be no open files in your project after you complete these steps.
 You can find a PHP file in the project's root with the standard plugin header for WordPress.

 Many WordPress plugin developers use the command line tool WP-CLI.
 This is useful if you have a local development environment and want to use WP-CLI to manage it.

 NoteYou must successfully create a project before adding WP-CLI as a Command Line Tool.

-Once you have installed WP-CLI on your local machine you can configure PhpStorm to recognize WP-CLI from within your project by following these steps:
+You can configure PhpStorm to recognize WP-CLI from within your project after you have installed WP-CLI on your local machine by following these steps:

-- In the Tools Section click Command Line Tool Support then click the click + icon to add an entry.
+Navigate to the Tools Section, click Command Line Tool Support, and then click the + icon to add an entry.

-- Put your Dev environment into SFTP mode, and click Connection Info to see the connection settings.
+Set your Dev environment to SFTP mode, and click Connection Info to see the connection settings.

-- With your PhpStorm project opened, go to the Tools Menu > Deployment and click the Configuration... option.
+Open your PhpStorm project, select the Tools Menu, select Deployment, and then click the Configuration... option.